 The rise of fiction podcasting has created a unique opportunity for storytellers to make a living through their craft, sidestepping the financial constraints and closed doors of traditional Hollywood.

-So what is the process audio-only storytelling?
+So what is the process of audio-only storytelling?
 What benefits and challenges does the medium present, and how can writing for a fiction podcast inform and improve your writing for film and television?
 Austin Film Festival’s Fiction Podcast Track has hosted many of the top writers from this emerging industry and we’re looking to them for answers on how to properly craft your story for the acoustic medium.

 Here are six tips for audio storytelling from the leading writers in the world of fiction podcasts: